Moroccan and Briton appeal death sentences in separatist-controlled east Ukraine | Law-Order

 Moroccan and Briton appeal death sentences in separatist-controlled east Ukraine

+It said another condemned Briton, Aiden Aslin, had not yet submitted an appeal, citing Aslin's lawyer.
+All three men were sentenced to death last month for "mercenary activities" in fighting for Ukraine against Russia and Russian-backed forces, in what Western politicians decried as a show trial.

-A Moroccan and a British fighter sentenced to death by a Russian-backed separatist court in east Ukraine for fighting for Ukrainian forces have appealed against their sentences, the Russian state news agency TASS reported on Friday.
+A Moroccan and a British fighter sentenced to death by a Russian-backed separatist court in east Ukraine for fighting for Ukraine have appealed against their sentences, the Russian state news agency TASS reported on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)